ENG498-JCDD/Team3/src/processing-example.md

 ## Output as a CSV

-Check out the `utils/utils.js` file, wherein I included and imported the
+Check out the `utils/utils.js` file, wherein I included and imported the `downloadAsCSV` button.
+It includes info about how to use it in the comment above the function in the utils.js file.

 ```js
 view(